by Ifeoma Onyefulu

 Generator plants from every street corner responded, breaking the silence but powering the electrical machines.
 Sadly there is power cut every day.
 And at night time most homes use kerosene lamps.

-I noticed there was a shortage of taxies, so getting about meant a hellish ride on a motorbike.
+I noticed there was a taxi shortage, so getting about meant a hellish ride on a motorbike.

 After a week and half of taking photos and notes, it was time to head back to Lagos.